-Section 1: Education
+Section 1.
+Education.

-- 1.1 Firefighters who have completed their initial probation period and have obtained an Associates, Bachelors, Masters, or Ph.D. degree shall receive educational incentive pay.
+1.1 Fire fighters who have completed their initial probation period and have obtained an Associates, Bachelors, Masters, or Ph.D. degree shall receive educational incentive pay.
 Education pay shall be authorized for successful completion of one of the aforementioned degrees at an accredited college or university.
 An accredited college or university is an educational institution approved by the Southern Association of Schools or its regional counterparts, or a technical training school or college approved by the Accrediting Commission of Career Schools or Colleges of Technology.
-An eligible fire fighter must comply with the City's Human Resources' administrative rules and the Personnel Rules and Regulations regarding the payment of this Education Incentive Pay. - 1.2 Educational incentive pay shall be paid monthly, on the first paycheck of every month, according to the following rates: - A. Associates Degree One percent (1.00%) of Step 11 firefighter monthly pay. - B. Bachelors Degree Two percent (2.00%) of Step 11 firefighter monthly pay. - C. Masters Degree Two and one-half percent (2.50%) of Step 11 firefighter monthly pay. - D. Ph.D.
-Three percent (3.00%) of Step 11 firefighter monthly pay.
+An eligible fire fighter must comply with the City's Human Resources' administrative rules and the Personnel Rules and Regulations regarding the payment of this Education Incentive Pay.

+1.2 Educational incentive pay shall be paid biweekly according to the following rates:

+- A. Associates Degree One and one-half percent (1.50%) of Step 11 fire fighter biweekly pay. - B. Bachelors Degree Two and one-half percent (2.50%) of Step 11 fire fighter biweekly pay. - C. Masters Degree Three percent (3.00%) of Step 11 fire fighter biweekly pay. - D. Ph.D.
+Three and one-half percent (3.50%) of Step 11 fire fighter biweekly pay.

-Section 2: Bilingual Skills Pay
+Section 2.
+Bilingual Skills Pay.

-- 2.1 Firefighters that successfully pass the language proficiency test, administered by Human resources, shall receive bilingual skills pay. - 2.2 Bilingual skills pay shall be paid monthly, on the first paycheck of every month, according to the following rates: - A. Verbal proficiency One and six-tenths percent (1.60%) of Step 11 firefighter monthly pay; or - B. Verbal and written proficiency two percent (2.00%) of Step 11 firefighter monthly pay.
+2.1 Fire fighters that successfully pass the language proficiency test, administered by Human resources, shall receive bilingual skills pay.

+2.2 Bilingual skills pay shall be paid biweekly according to the following rates:

+- A. Verbal proficiency One and six-tenths percent (1.60%) of Step 11 fire fighter biweekly pay; or - B. Verbal and written proficiency two percent (2.00%) of Step 11 fire fighter biweekly pay.

-Section 3: EMT Certification
+Section 3.
+EMT Certification.

-- 3.1 Firefighters holding certification for successful completion of a Texas state approved or National Registry approved EMS course shall receive certification pay. - 3.2 Certification pay shall be paid monthly, on the first paycheck of every month, according to the following rates: - A. EMT Basic One and one-quarter percent (1.25%) of Step 11 firefighter monthly pay. - B. EMT Intermediate One and three quarter percent (1.75%) of Step 11 firefighter monthly pay.
+- 3.1 Fire fighters holding certification for successful completion of a Texas state approved or National Registry approved EMS course shall receive certification pay. - 3.2 Certification pay shall be paid biweekly according to the following rates: - A. EMT Basic One and one-quarter percent (1.25%) of Step 11 fire fighter biweekly pay. - B. Advanced EMT One and three quarter percent (1.75%) of Step 11 fire fighter biweekly pay.

-C. EMT Paramedic or Licensed Paramedic - Four percent (4.00%) of Step 11 firefighter monthly pay unless the firefighter has opted out of the Paramedic Program.
+C. EMT Paramedic or Licensed Paramedic - Four percent (4.00%) of Step 11 fire fighter biweekly pay unless the fire fighter has opted out of the Paramedic Program, with the written approval of the Fire Chief.
 To be eligible, the fire fighter must be credentialed by the Office of the Medical Director.

-Section 4: TCFP Certification
+Section 4.
+TCFP Certification.

-- 4.1 Firefighters holding certification for successful completion of an approved Texas Commission on Fire Protection (TCFP) course shall receive certification pay. - 4.2 Certification pay shall be paid monthly, on the first paycheck of every month, according to the following rates: - A. TCFP Basic Certification Zero percent (0.00%) of Step 11 Firefighter monthly pay. - B. TCFP Intermediate Certification One-half of one percent (0.50%) of Step 11 firefighter monthly pay. - C. TCFP Advanced Certification One percent (1.00%) of Step 11 firefighter monthly pay. - D. TCFP Master Certification One and one half percent (1.50%) of Step 11 firefighter monthly pay.
+- 4.1 Fire fighters holding certification for successful completion of an approved Texas Commission on Fire Protection (TCFP) course shall receive certification pay. - 4.2 Certification pay shall be paid biweekly according to the following rates: - A. TCFP Basic Certification Zero percent (0.00%) of Step 11 fire fighter biweekly pay. - B. TCFP Intermediate Certification One percent (1.00%) of Step 11 fire fighter biweekly pay. - C. TCFP Advanced Certification One and one-half percent (1.50%) of Step 11 fire fighter biweekly pay. - D. TCFP Master Certification -Two percent (2.00%) of Step 11 fire fighter biweekly pay.

-Section 5: Specialized Duty Assignments
+Section 5.
+Specialized Duty Assignments.

-Firefighters assigned to the specialized duties listed below shall be paid monthly, on the first paycheck of every month, according to the following rates:
+Fire fighters assigned to the specialized duties listed below shall be paid biweekly according to the following rates: